A “DNA map” of Ireland reveals that the Viking raiders intermingled with local women far more than was previously thought.

-Genealogist Gianpiero Cavalleri of the Royal College of Surgeons pieced together detailed map after studying the DNA of over 500 Irishmen and women.
+Genealogist Gianpiero Cavalleri of the Royal College of Surgeons pieced together a detailed map after studying the DNA of over 500 Irishmen and women.

 The Vikings from the Scandinavian countries began raiding Ireland around 800 A.D. and continued for two centuries before Brian Boru defeated them at the Battle of Clontarf in 1014.
 In those two centuries, they certainly left their mark and in much higher numbers than previously believed.

-Other trends are less unexpected: there was a clear genetic divergence amongst people whose family came from Ulster which ever since the Plantation era has experienced waves of migration to and from Scotland.
+Other trends are less unexpected: there was a clear genetic divergence amongst people whose families came from Ulster which ever since the Plantation era has experienced waves of migration to and from Scotland.
 Other provinces showed up clearly in the results too but Ulster was unique in this regard.

-*Originally published in December 2017.
+*Originally published in December 2017, updated in Jan 2024.